willgdjones/pydantic-ai/docs/index.md

 _(This example is complete, it can be run "as is")_

-Not very interesting yet, but we can easily add "retrievers", dynamic system prompts, and structured responses to build more powerful agents.
+Not very interesting yet, but we can easily add "tools", dynamic system prompts, and structured responses to build more powerful agents.

-## Retrievers & Dependency Injection Example
+## Tools & Dependency Injection Example

 Here is a concise example using PydanticAI to build a support agent for a bank: